abpframework/abp/docs/en/Blog-Posts/2022-11-14 v7_0_Preview/POST.md

 ## Conclusion

 This version comes with some features and enhancements to the existing features.
 You can see the [Road Map](https://docs.abp.io/en/abp/7.0/Road-Map) documentation to learn about the release schedule and planned features for the next releases.
-The planned release date for the [7.0.0 Stable](https://github.com/abpframework/abp/milestone/76) version is December 13, 2022.
 Please try the ABP v7.0 RC and provide feedback to us.

 Thanks for being a part of this community!